Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_choosing.md

 In my example, this gives 32.5V, which is above the 25V recommended input voltage for the Duet 2.
 But at least we know that for a worst-case delta move with 200mm/sec travel speed, if I use a 24V supply then that is more than 2/3 of the theoretical value, so the torque available for that move should not drop off by more than about 1/3 of the usual torque available.
 On the other hand, a 12V supply would clearly be inadequate - which explains why I was only able to achieve 150mm/sec before I upgraded the printer to 24V.

-There is an online calculator to do this the other way round (i.e. work out the speed at which torque starts to drop off) at [https://www.reprapfirmware.org/](https://www.reprapfirmware.org/).
+There is an online calculator to do this the other way round (i.e. work out the speed at which torque starts to drop off): [EMF Calculator](https://www.reprapfirmware.org/emf.html).

 # Choosing an extruder drive